In this article

 An expense reimbursement policy is a document that outlines what out-of-pocket purchases employees are allowed to make on behalf of your company, and how and when they’ll be paid back.
 It should include guidelines on how to report expenses, the approval process and timeline, and what kind of documentation employees need to provide to support reimbursement requests.

-In this article, we’ll explain what an expense reimbursement policy is, how to write a well-planned policy for your business, and best practices for rolling out and enforcing your policy.
+In this article, we explain what an expense reimbursement policy is, best practices to consider when creating a policy for your business, and tips for enforcing your policy.

 What is an expense reimbursement policy?

-An expense reimbursement policy is a set of guidelines that specify how employees will be reimbursed for out-of-pocket expenses they incur on behalf of your business.
+An expense reimbursement policy is a set of guidelines that specify how employees are reimbursed for out-of-pocket expenses they incur on behalf of your business.
 The policy defines which expenses qualify for reimbursement, how to report expenses, and how and when employees will get reimbursed.

 2. Effectively manage expenses: By setting clear guidelines around which expenses are reimbursable and to what extent, the policy helps control and manage costs